 The song does have verses, but they are rarely sung.
 For our singalong version, we simply sing through the chorus twice, then repeat the last line one more time.
 Note: It’s quite common for people to sing “crackerjacks” instead of “crackerjack” and “ever” instead of “never.”
 Either way, this is a fun song to sing together.

-Karaoke Version of “Take Me Out to the Ball Game”
+Team-Specific Versions of “Take Me Out to the Ball Game”